Alopecia in women

 What causes alopecia in women?

-Other causes include medical treatments such as chemotherapy, hormonal changes, stress, polycystic ovary syndrome and certain conditions affecting the skin or the immune system.
+Other causes of alopecia include medical treatments such as chemotherapy, hormonal changes, stress, polycystic ovary syndrome and certain conditions affecting the skin or the immune system.

 How is alopecia in women treated?